 Calculate the Future Value of your Initial and Periodic Investments with Compound Interest

-Initial Investment and Regular Addition
+Initial Investment and Regular Additional Contributions

 Compound vs. Simple Interest

-If your investment gives annual compound interest, 100% of the interest rate will be applied every year and then be reinvested, if it is under a year, a portion of the yearly interest will be capitalized and be reinvested.
-For example, if the program your investing in says it is monthly compound interest, it means that you will get 1/12 of the yearly interest every month.
-A shorter compounded period will help you grow your investment faster, because every time they calculate your interest, it is done on the previous principal sum, which includes the recent capitalized interest, and therefore you cumulate more interest on interest!
+If your investment gives an annual compound interest, 100% of the interest income will be cashed yearly and then reinvested.
+If the interest income is capitalized multiple times a year, then a portion of the yearly interest will be capitalized and reinvested.
+For example, if the program you're investing in says it is monthly compound interest, it means that you will get 1/12 of the yearly interest income every month.
+Therefore, a shorter compounded period will help you grow your investment faster because the interest calculation is done on the recent capitalized amount which will include the added interest income.
+Compound interest which is compounded multiple times throughout the year will help you cumulate more interest on interest!

-Please change the suggested values with your own in the blue text boxes.
+Please change the suggested values with your own amounts in the blue text boxes.